stephen-zhao/sophii.co/README.md

 ## Quick Start

-The two easiest ways at the moment to use the scripts from this repo are
+The two easiest ways to use the scripts from this repo are

 1. to CDN directly to the distributable JS files, transpiled and ready to use directly in the browser; or
 2. to install to your project via a package manager such as npm or yarn.